'You have broken this family': Life imprisonment for man who used machete to kill Auckland church bell-ringer for suspected affair

 At about 5pm, Vea left the house and walked 3.7km to the church on Ōtara Rd.

-Just before 6pm, Liuasi left his home to ring the church bell and Vea snuck into the house - armed with the machete.
+About 6pm, Liuasi left his home to ring the church bell and Vea snuck into the house through a window - armed with the machete.

 He stood behind a wall in the kitchen, near the door, and waited.